Extended Producer Responsibility for packaging (EPR)

 Waste fee

-To calculate the potential impact of this on a producer in 2025, it is simply a matter of multiplying the relevant material fee by the total tonnage of household waste (excluding DRS materials) reported.
+To calculate the potential impact of this on a producer in 2026, it is simply a matter of multiplying the relevant material fee by the total tonnage of household waste (excluding DRS materials) reported by that producer.

 From 2026 onwards, the waste fee will be modulated to take account of recyclability.
-Defra are developing a Recyclability Assessment Methodology (RAM) (Nov 2024 draft) that producers will have to use to consider whether their packaging falls into a green, amber or red category.
+Defra have developed a Recyclability Assessment Methodology (RAM) (19 May 2025 version) that producers will have to use to consider whether their packaging falls into a green, amber or red category.
 A base fee will then be modulated to raise or lower a base fee, leading, potentially, to a producer having several levels of fee for different sub-materials.
+For 2025, the regulators have issued a Regulatory Position Statement that enforcement action will not be taken if producers fail to apply RAM to H1 data (1 Jan – 30 Jun 2025) although it is mandatory for flexible and rigid household plastic packaging to be reported separately.
+PackUK has published illustrative Base Fees for 2026 but clearly, these will change before the final fees are announced.

 Its main responsibilities include: